Timeline: Spain's economic crisis

 - Spain's economy emerges from an 18-month recession as exports pick up.

-April 2010: - As talks intensify on granting Greece an economic bailout, attention turns to Spain amid worries over its massive public deficit -- 11.2 percent of GDP in 2009.
+April 2010: - As talks intensify on granting Greece an economic bailout, attention turns on Spain amid worries over its massive public deficit -- 11.2 percent of GDP in 2009.

 May 2010: - After initially denying Spain was in trouble, Zapatero announces a slew of austerity measures worth around 1.5 percent of GDP, including wage cuts for civil servants, the end of the "Baby Cheque" and freezing pension increases.